desiFish/ESP32-GPS-CLOCK-V2/README.md

    - Tactile momentary switches
    - Life cycle: 100,000 clicks
    - With caps for better feel
+   - Two for Menu navigation, one for reset

+7. **10K Potentiometer**
+   - For contrast adjustment

 ### 🔋 Optional Components (Battery Backup)